input-output-hk/perf-ops/README.md

 # Performance Operations (perf-ops) Repository

 * The perf-ops repo exists to easily setup up software clients which can then be horizontally and vertically scaled for load testing purposes using AWS
+* As an example, this repository enables the rapid deployment of 10,000+ customized load clients across a number of AWS ec2 hosting servers distributed around the world
 * Initial AWS configuration of API keys, S3 buckets, IAM roles, trust permissions is beyond the scope of this document although some reference files exist in the examples directory

 ## Overview

-* The perf-ops repo uses nix for declarative creation of AWS AMI images which are then deployed via Terraform
+* The perf-ops repo uses [nix](https://nixos.org/nix/) for declarative creation of AWS AMI images which are then deployed via [Terraform](https://www.terraform.io/); [Terranix](https://terranix.org/) is used as the linker betwee nix and Terraform
 * A crystal compiled script is used to distribute AMI images to s3 and ec2 regions from a nix built vhd image
 * The general tooling flow is: